rubensworks/article-ldtraversal-security-short/content/related-work.md

 Web crawlers are typically used for Web indexing to aid search engines.
 [Focused crawling](cite:cites focusedcrawling) is a special form of Web crawling that prioritizes certain Web pages, such as Web pages about a certain topic, or domains for a certain country.
-LTQP can therefore be considered as an area of focused crawling that where the priority lies in achieving query results.
+LTQP can therefore be considered as an area of focused crawling where the priority lies in achieving query results.

 One related work in this area involves [abusing crawlers to initiate attacks on other Web sites](cite:cites crawlerattacks).
 This may cause performance degradation on the attacked Web site,